potassco/viasp/docs/viasp/commandline.rst

 Command line functionality
 ==========================

-viASP provides command line functionality to create visualizations.
-It acts as a proxy to the clingo command meaning that it is usually sufficient to replace `clingo` with `viasp`:
+viASP provides command-line functionality to create visualizations.
+It acts as a proxy to the clingo command, meaning that it is usually sufficient to replace `clingo` with `viasp`:

 .. code-block:: bash